A Must Read Guide for Businesses and Redundancies

 We’re already seeing how job losses will fall irregularly on certain sectors, but also on different groups of people.
 For example, by the end of May, working mothers in the UK have already been 47% more likely to have lost their job or quit.
 Even if they held onto their roles, they were 14% more likely to have been furloughed.

-Even amongst those who were able to hold onto their jobs, a lack of childcare is taking its toll with 67% of mothers forced to reduce their hours, 60% struggled to find any childcare provision and 40% aware they’d have no cover over the summer months.
+Even amongst those who were able to hold onto their jobs, a lack of childcare is taking its toll with 67% of mothers forced to reduce their hours and 60% struggled to find any childcare provision.

 To add insult to injury, mothers’ self-assessed productivity has fallen compared to working fathers.
 Parents, but mothers in particular, are now juggling children’s schooling in addition to their normal workload of paid work and unpaid household maintenance.
 This all contributes to widening gender inequalities and are a waste of skilled labour for the workplace.This decrease in productivity risks being misattributed to lack of competence rather than the day to day reality of most working mothers' lives.